esmaackgz/Sql-Injection/README.md

 This project is intended for educational use and authorized security testing only.
 Use it only on demo targets, lab environments, or systems where you have permission to perform vulnerability testing.

-The author is not responsible for misuse, unauthorized testing, service disruption, or legal consequences caused by improper use.
+The author is not responsible for misuse, unauthorized testing, service disruption or legal consequences caused by improper use.